-Knee pain includes any type of pain or discomfort involving the knee.
-The knee is the joint where the kneecap (patella), thighbone (femur), and bones of the lower leg (tibia and fibula) meet.
-Your knees are also comprised of skin, muscles, tendons, cartilage, ligaments, nerves, and blood vessels, all of which are subject to injury, infection, and other painful conditions.
+The knee is the joint where the kneecap (patella), thigh bone (femur), and bones of the lower leg (tibia and fibula) meet.
+Your knees also consist of skin, muscles, tendons, cartilage, ligaments, nerves, and blood vessels, all of which are subject to injury, infection, and other conditions that can cause knee pain.

 Ligaments hold together the bones that make up the knee joint.
 Cartilage is a protective, slippery tissue that covers the ends of bones and allows the knee joint to move smoothly.
 Nerves control sensation and movement, and blood vessels ensure continuous blood circulation to and from the knees and legs.
 Healthy knees ensure stability and flexibility of the leg and enable movement of the lower leg.
 Knee pain can seriously affect your life and is one of the most common reasons for doctor visits.

 The severity of knee pain may vary, depending on the cause.
-Knee pain can be caused by a very wide variety of conditions including normal growth and aging.
+Causes of knee pain include a very wide variety of conditions including normal growth and aging.
 Knee pain caused by a minor sprain or contusion may disappear with home treatments, such as rest, ice, elevation of the leg, and medications.

 In some cases, knee pain may be caused by a serious or life-threatening condition, such as deep vein thrombosis, knee infection, fracture, or dislocation.
 Seek immediate medical care (call 911) if you, or someone you are with, have difficulty moving the leg or walking; deformity of the knee, lower leg, or thigh; severe pain; severe swelling; or color changes in the knee or leg.